-Large companies may have a lot of different systems in place - running additional cell lines, running other optimization columns - so that they have potential solutions should a primary fail.
+"Large companies may have a lot of different systems in place-running additional cell lines, running other optimization columns-so that they have potential solutions should a primary fail.
 They develop backup systems and scenarios.
-Oftentimes, smaller companies don't do that because it's expensive.
-If it fails, it fails, and they end up with significant delays to their program.
+Oftentimes, we don't see that with smaller companies because it's expensive.
+If it fails, it fails, and they end up with significant delays to their program," says Heyrman.